Years 7 & 8

 On this flexible curriculum, students will be able to take exams early, starting in Year 9.

-Being a specialist Language College, we offer a wide range of languages at GCSE, French, Spanish, Italian, German, Urdu and Latin which are part of our normal provision.
+Being a specialist Language College, we offer a wide range of languages at GCSE, French, Spanish, German and Latin which are part of our normal provision.
 Students can expand their studies through the wide range of extra curricular activities.
 The range of activities is very extensive.

 Gifted & Talented – Independence and Enquiry